SolaceSamples/solace-samples-javascript/docs/_tutorials/request-reply.md

 ### Sample Output

-First open _BasicReplier/BasicReplier.html_ page in the browser and connect to a Solace message router by specifying the router’s URL and clicking “Connect” button.
+First open _BasicReplier/BasicReplier.html_ page in the browser and connect to a Solace message router by specifying the router’s connection properties and clicking “Connect” button.

 The following is a screenshot of the tutorial’s _BasicReplier/BasicReplier.html_ web page with the JavaScript debug console open in the Firefox browser.
 It captures the page after it was loaded and the “Connect” button was clicked.